 Authors: Hervé Le Cornec

-Looking at the hydrogen atom, we investigated the possibility to use the electron's rotation speed, into the dilatation factor of the special relativity, even if the electron is in a non inertial frame.
-Doing so, we were able to demonstrate that the electron's charge-to-mass ratio is the subsequent relativistic frequency that appears to the observer.
+Considering the electron in the hydrogen atom as classical, and bound to the proton like a planet is bound to the sun, we are led to consider that it is in free fall and therefore that we can apply the Einstein's equivalence principle, thus the special relativity can be used to study its motion.
+Doing so, we are able to demonstrate that the electron's charge-to-mass ratio is the subsequent relativistic frequency that appears to the observer in the laboratory.
 We also show that a magnetic moment, very similar to the one of the quantum mechanics, must appear, although we stay in the fields of classical and relativistic physics.
-These facts, in excellent agreement with the experiment, lead us to propose to extend the Einstein's postulate of inertial frame, to all frames having a constant speed.

 Add your own feedback and questions here: